kikeestrada/portfolioReactConsumingApi/README.md

-This is a practice using react app previous to  develop my portfolio
+This is a test practice using react app for Gamanza

-using this technology

-here the githubpages link: https://kikeestrada.github.io/react-test/
+here the githubpages link: https://kikeestrada.github.io/gamanza-test/